ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 collection job.
 This is because, in general, the aggregation parameter is not known until this point.
 In certain situations it is possible to predict the aggregation parameter in advance.
 For example, for Prio3 the only valid aggregation parameter is the empty string.
 For these reasons, the collection job is handled asynchronously.
+If aggregation is performed eagerly, the Leader MUST validate that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in aggregations.

 Upon receipt of a `CollectionJobReq`, the Leader begins by checking that it recognizes the task ID in the request path.
 If not, it MUST abort with error